-- The Ken Burns Effect: Used only once, when Phillip Harbert points to a framed photo of William James, and the camera pans over the photo while Harbert recites a James quote: "Emotions are not always subject to reason but they are always subject to action."
+- The Ken Burns Effect: Used only once, when Phillip Harberts points to a framed photo of William James, and the camera pans over the photo while Harberts recites a James quote: "Emotions are not always subject to reason but they are always subject to action."

 - Montage: Towards the end there's a prolonged montage of various deeply emotional pet tombstones at Bubbling Well.